Welcome! We're glad you found us!

 The Pioneer Valley Mothers Out Front communities are vibrant and growing.
-We have two organized locations, in Amherst and in Northampton, with many members all over Western Massachusetts.
+We have two organized chapters, in Amherst and in Northampton, with many members all over Western Massachusetts.

-We facilitate house parties, monthly meetings/discussions, family potlucks and picnics and other great gatherings, so check out our Facebook page to stay up to date.
+We hold regular meetings/discussions, sponsor actions and forums, meet with local and state officials, arrange family potlucks and outings, host speakers, and partner with other climate change-related and justice organizations, so check out our Facebook page to stay up to date.

 Contact us: email@example.com